fishy0109/theme-demo/docroot/modules/contrib/environment_indicator/README.md

 This project has been sponsored by:
 * Lullabot (Development and maintenance for the 7.x-2.x & 8.x-2.x branches).
-* SystemSeed (Development and maintenance for hte 6.x-1.x & 7.x-1.x branches).
+* SystemSeed (Development and maintenance for the 6.x-1.x & 7.x-1.x branches).